 MSX disease, resulting from the parasite Haplosporidium nelsoni, is another potentially devastating oyster disease.
 This parasite can cause rapid mortality in oysters and generally kills a wide range of year classes, including younger oysters, over a long seasonal period.
+When MSX disease coincides with elevated dermo disease intensities, mortality levels can be very high, as was seen in 2001 and 2002.

-For the second consecutive year, MSX disease showed an increase in prevalence while expanding its range upbay, reaching as far north as the Eastern Bay and the Miles River.
-This was the furthest upbay MSX has been detected since 2009 (Figure 9).
-Haplosporidium nelsoni was detected at 25 (21%) of the Disease Bars, 2.5 times the frequency of the previous year (Table 4).
-In contrast, the parasite was found on 90% of the bars in 2002.
-For the 43 disease monitoring bars, the average percentage of oysters infected with MSX disease was 7.0%, a tripling from 2014 (Figure 10, Table 4).
+For the third consecutive year, MSX disease showed an increase in prevalence while maintaining its 2015 range upbay as far as Eastern Bay and the Miles River.
+This was the furthest north MSX disease has been detected since 2009 (Figure 9a).
+Haplosporidium nelsoni was detected in oysters from 24 (56%) of the Disease Bars, the same number as in 2015 and 2.5 times the frequency of 2014 (Table 4).
+In comparison, the parasite was found on 90% of the bars in 2002.
+The average percentage of oysters infected with MSX disease on the 43 disease monitoring bars was 11%, a nearly twentyfold increase over a three-year span from 2013 (Figure 10, Table 4).